 So the second alternative, radical as it is, was chosen by some astrophysicists and called "MOdify Newton's Dynamics" (MOND) This paradigm shaking proposal to alter Newton's Law of Gravity - because it does not seem to give correct answers in the low density regions of galaxies - was first put forward in 1983 by astrophysicist Mordehai Milgrom at the Weizman Institute of Science in Israel.
 It has recently been given more publicity by University of Maryland astronomer Stacy McGaugh.
 Milgrom, himself, has recently ("Does Dark Matter Really Exist?", Scientific American, Aug.
 2002, p.
 42-52) said, "Although people are right to be skeptical about MOND, until definitive evidence arrives for dark matter or for one of its alternatives, we should keep our minds open."
 One wonders what alternatives was he referring to?

-The dilemma presented by the fact that Newton's Law of Gravity does not give the correct (observed) results in most cases involving galaxy rotation can only be resolved by realizing that Newton's Law of Gravity is simply not applicable in these situations.
-Galaxies are not held together by gravity.
+The dilemma presented by the fact that Newton's Law of Gravity does not give the correct (observed) results in most cases involving galaxy rotation can only be resolved by realizing that Newton's Law of Gravity, by itself, is simply not sufficient in these situations.
+Galaxies are not held together by gravity only.
 They are formed, driven, and stabilized by dynamic electromagnetic effects.

 The Real Explanation: